 7. Romancing Your Husband by Debra White Smith

 To be honest, when I first saw this book, I judged it by its cover.
-I even though the title was kind of silly!
+I even thought the title was kind of silly!
 But I bought it on a whim, and it has since become one of my favorite books of all time.
-Though about three quarters of Romancing Your Husband is about sex and intimacy (with practical ideas and how-to’s), the first quarter is a powerful look at biblical marriage and how our attitudes alter our actions in the bedroom.
+Though about three-quarters of Romancing Your Husband is about sex and intimacy (with practical ideas and how-to’s), the first quarter is a powerful look at biblical marriage and how our attitudes alter our actions in the bedroom.
 Read more here!

 9. Intimate Issues by Linda Dillow and Lorraine Pintus